-Small Business Taxes & ManagementTM--Copyright 2015, A/N Group, Inc.
+Small Business Taxes & ManagementTM--Copyright 2019, A/N Group, Inc.

 Make sure you're compatible.
 Sounds obvious, but you'll be surprised how many small business owners don't consider it.
 Chances are you'll be dealing with this individual on a daily basis, often in close contact.
 There's a good chance you'll spend more time with your partner than with your spouse.
 And entrepreneurs tend to be leaders and headstrong.
-That person who's such a good golfing buddy can show an entirely different side in a business relationship.
+The person who's such a good golfing buddy can show an entirely different side in a business relationship.

 No management interest.
 If all you're looking for is capital, or an employee with a "piece of the action", you may have other options.
-If it's just capital, you may be able to put a restriction that the individual have no managment powers except in certain circumstances such as when retained earnings is negative, a dividend is unpaid, etc. If an employee wants to be part of the action, you may be able to give him or her a bonus based on a percentage of the profits, a percentage of any increase in the net book value, etc.
+If it's just capital, you may be able to put a restriction that the individual have no management powers except in certain circumstances such as when retained earnings is negative, a dividend is unpaid, etc. If an employee wants to be part of the action, you may be able to give him or her a bonus based on a percentage of the profits, a percentage of any increase in the net book value, etc.

 Partnership agreements and LLCs.
 Some of the problems with a partnership can be alleviated with a well written partnership agreement.
 A limited liability company (LLC) can also be used to avoid the problems mentioned above.
 But be careful.
 Failure to have an operating or partnership agreement may mean you'll be governed by the default rules of state law.
 Get good legal advice.
 And make sure you abide by the operating agreement.

 Consider a joint venture.
 While formal joint ventures are used more by large corporations, they can be attractive to a smaller business.
 In this case, each "partner" can be responsible for his or her own area.
 For example, you may manufacture the product while your joint venturer distributes it.
 Each of you has their own separate corporation, partnership, or LLC, and an agreement that binds the business entities.
-An advantage is that the joint venture agreement can be simpler than an operating agreement.
+An advantage is that the joint venture agreement can be simpler than an operating agreement for a partnership.
 And, should the venture fail, your primary business shouldn't be jeopardized.

 Just looking for capital?
 If that's your only objective, you should explore other options.
 You could have a straight loan to the business or a loan with a feature allowing conversion of all or a part of the loan into equity capital or with a small equity investment at the time the loan is issued.
 Talk to your accountant or a corporate attorney for ideas.